Key factors affecting the marketplace

 Demand for housing

-There exists a structural undersupply of housing nationally and in particular in the South East.
-There is an estimated requirement of 250,000 homes per annum.
-Government policies may help to stabilise house price growth but are unlikely to increase supply significantly, leaving an expected shortfall of 100,000 homes per annum.
+There exists a structural imbalance in the housing market with excess demand over supply nationally and particularly in the South East.
+There is an estimated requirement of up to 275,000 homes per annum.
+Government policies may help to stabilise house price growth but it remains to be seen if they will increase supply significantly, leaving an expected shortfall of more than 100,000 homes per annum.

-- Help to buy – facilitates deposits as low as 5% through an equity loan scheme and represents 32% of Inland's unit sales
+- Help to Buy – facilitates deposits as low as 5% through an equity loan scheme and represents 44% of Inland's unit sales

 - Lifetime ISA – 25% government contribution to savings (up to £4,000)